8 Credit Card Offers That Could Backfire Later

 If these forgiveness programs still aren’t enough to wipe away your education degree debt, don’t lose hope.
 It’s wise to keep the lines of communication open with your federal loan servicer or private lender.
 This way, you’ll make yourself aware of other options at your disposal, including federal loan consolidation and private student loan refinancing.

 In order to keep all your options for forgiveness or repayment support, however, be very careful about consolidating, refinancing or taking any other action on your loans until you know how it might affect your eligibility for the programs you’re interested in.
 The wrong move could erase your progress toward that much-needed dose of forgiveness.

 The programs that make all of this possible are government programs, so it is possible to do this stuff on your own.
 But the paperwork can be tough to navigate and it’s critical that you don’t make any moves in your career that can jeopardize your eligibility for forgiveness.

-This is where a student loan consolidation specialist comes in handy, because they do all the work for you, and at fairly low fees as long as you work with the right organization.
+This is where a federal student loan consolidation specialist comes in handy, because they do all the work for you, and at fairly low fees as long as you work with the right organization.
 We can help you connect with the right specialist.